astitzer/migrations-generator/README.md

 You can also specify the connection name if you are not using your default connection with `--connection="connection_name"`

+You can also specify a single migration file name to generate one single file for all migrations with `--singleMigration="filename"`

 Run `php artisan help migrate:generate` for a list of options.

 Check out Chung Tran's blog post for a quick step by step introduction: [Generate Migrations from an existing database in Laravel 4](http://codingtip.blogspot.com/2014/04/laravel-4-generate-migration-existed-dabase-laravel-4.html)